metriport/metriport/README.md

 ### **Health Devices API**

-We’re very excited to announce the launch of our first product, our [Health Devices API](https://metriport.com/devices), which allows developers to gain access to their users’ health data from various wearables, RPM devices, and mHealth sources.
+Our [Health Devices API](https://metriport.com/devices), allows you to gain access to your users’ health data from various wearables, RPM devices, and mHealth sources through a single standardized API.

 Out of the box, our Health Devices API supports the following integrations: